khushimehra-bits/ODT2026-PinPullproject/README.md

 - what technologies are involved.

 **Response:**
-`[A game with several pins that need to pulled out using a web interface to make a coin/ several coins together go through and obstacle course down the correct shoot into the bucket which measures weight
+`[A game with several pins that need to pulled out using a web interface to make a coin/ several coins together go through and obstacle course down the correct shoot into the bucket which holds an ultra sonic sensor
 It creates a fun and adrenaline filled game of chance.
 It is based partially on chance and partially on reflexes, the time sensitivity,   ]`